automorph-org/automorph/docs/Web-RPC.md

 ### Motivation

 [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) as a theoretical concept is deemed to be independent of specific data formats, transport protocols or even calling conventions.
-However, the vast majority of REST APIs created for web applications and online services involve translating HTTP requests and responses carrying JSON payload into function calls on the remote site.
+In reality, virtually all REST APIs simply translate HTTP requests and responses carrying JSON payload into function calls on the remote server.

-Such translation requires deciding how to represent REST API call data and metadata using the underlying transport protocol.
-This includes determining the message format, its structure, transport protocol meta-data such as various headers and so on.
-There are many ways how to do this ultimately achieving exactly the same result using slightly differrent means.
-And while some good practices can be discussed, there does not seem to be an agreed upon standard.
+Such translation requires deciding how to represent and where to store REST API call data and metadata within HTTP and JSON structures.
+There are many ways to do that which achieve exactly the same result via slightly differrent and thus incompatible means.
+While some good practices are sometimes discussed, a significant widely used standard does not seem to exist.

-These are virtually the same concerns which various [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) or messaging protocols need to solve.
-Consequently, creation of a typical REST API requires additional effort largely equivalent to designing and implementing an unique custom RPC protocol.
+These are the same concerns which various [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) or protocols already solved.
+Consequently, creation of a typical REST API requires additional effort largely equivalent to designing and partially implementing a new custom RPC protocol.

 ### Goals